dotfurther/OpenDiscoverSDK/README.md

 * Open Discover SDK PII/PHI/FERPA detection expert system does not use regular expressions for detection; however, user defined custom sensitive/entity items have an option to use regular expressions.
 * The OpenDiscoverSDK.Platform SDK .NET namespace has a built-in multi-threaded eDiscovery quality document processing engine worker class (DocumentTaskEngine).
 This class will fully recurse process a set of input documents, archives, and email mail stores (PST/OST/MBOX/etc).
 A single instance of DocumentTaskEngine (where instances can be distributed for greater throughput) typically processes a batch of documents/archives/email stores at 200+ GB/hr expanded size rate.
 For example, 1 (ONE) instance of DocumentTaskEngine can fully recurse process 1.2+M emails/attachments in the 189 ENRON Outlook PST dataset in ~30 minutes on a desktop PC (53GB of input PSTs -- 140+ GB of output natives/extracted text/metadata).

-## The Open Discover® SDK API is purposed for users to develop higher level document processing applications for:
+## The Open Discover® SDK API is purposed for users to develop higher level distrbuted document ingestion/extraction applications:
-* Full text indexing/search
+* Full-text indexing/search
 * Machine learning using extracted text and metadata
-* Text analytics and document concept clustering
+* Text analytics
 * Information governance
 * Website crawling/full-text website search
 * Enterprise search and content management